JosiahMg/C-/README.md

 increase : How to implement ++val and val++ ?

-string : An example of creating a class of string, include += + = etc.
+string : An example of creating a class of string, include = + +=etc.

+animal:public inheritance.